crashoverride777/swifty-music/README.md

 # How to use

-- To play music call the play method with the corresponding Music URL.
+- To play music call the play method with the corresponding Music URL you created above.
 This will automatically pause (not stop and reset) any previously playing music
 ```swift
 SwiftyMusic.shared.play(.menu)
 SwiftyMusic.shared.play(.game)